instructlab/community/CONTRIBUTOR_ROLES.md

 * You have directly contributed to the project through implementation and/or review.
 * You have been sponsored by two Maintainers.

-If you meet the requirements, nominate yourself to become a Maintainer by sending an email to the Maintainers with your candidacy.
-You must:

-* Ensure that your sponsors are `@mentioned` on the email.
-* Include a list of contributions representative of your work on the project.

-Maintainers will vote privately and respond to the issue with either acceptance or with feedback for suggested improvement.
-Feedback may be given privately.
+One of the sponsors should open an issue in the relevant repository to provide a nomination.
+The issue should use the provided nomination template if one exists in that repo.
+If one does not exist, the sponsor should create a template prior to creating the nomination.

+Maintainers will vote publicly on the issue, expressing their support via a GitHub comment or emoji reaction to the nomination summary.
+Any concerns may be discussed privately amongst the existing Maintainer team.
+If feedback needs to be given to the nominee, the sponsor should provide that feedback privately.

 After a [decision has been made](https://github.com/instructlab/community/blob/main/governance.md#decision-making-at-the-instructlab-org-level), a Maintainer will create a PR to add you in the [MAINTAINER file](https://github.com/instructlab/community/blob/main/MAINTAINERS.md) within three weeks.